matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

 But all the goodwill in the world won't go anywhere without the finances to rent a venue, get catering, and cover the general expenses to organize a conference.
 We also owe this conference to the sponsors who showed up en masse to support the event!
 Our gratitude goes particularly to:

 - Our Anchor and Video sponsor [Element](https://element.io/).
-You can find [their Keynote, _The Element Update: Shininess, Scalability, and Sustainability_ on our YouTube channel](https://www.youtube.com/watch?v=TZgcdgv2NXk&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG&index=27).
+You can find [their Keynote, _The Element Update: Shininess, Scalability and Sustainability_ on our YouTube channel](https://www.youtube.com/watch?v=TZgcdgv2NXk&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG&index=27).
 - Our Champion sponsors [Rocket.Chat](https://rocket.chat), [Automattic](https://automattic.com/), [Connect2x](https://timmy-messenger.de/), [Famedly](https://www.famedly.com/)
 - Our Sustaining sponsors [ERCOM](https://cds.thalesgroup.com/en/ercom), [Futurewei](https://www.futurewei.com/) and [RISE](https://www.rise-world.com/de/)